 - Negotiations: Remember you can negotiate with your insurance provider if you don’t think the amount they offer is fair.

 After contacting your insurance company to report the water damage, hiring a professional water removal and restoration company to tackle water removal makes sense.
-Blackmon Mooring & BMS CAT offer water damage restoration services that have helped thousands of residential and commercial customers recover from water damage – both big and small.
+BMS CAT offers water damage restoration services that have helped thousands of commercial and residential customers recover from water damage – both big and small.
 Contact us today if your property has experienced water damage.